Jayzumen/netflix-clone/README.md

 # A Netflix Clone App

 ### Build with React and TailwindCss
-### This project uses the API from 'themoviedb.org'
+### In this project I used the API from 'themoviedb.org' to generate random movies to show in the app.